nextflow-io/nextflow/docs/config.rst

 .. tip::
   Label and process names do not need to be enclosed with quotes, provided the name does not include special characters (``-``, ``!``, etc) and is not a keyword or a built-in type identifier.
-  When in doubt, you can enclose the label names or the process names with single or double quotes.
+  When in doubt, you can enclose the label name or process name with single or double quotes.

 .. _config-selector-expressions: